Shritesh99/deref/README.md

 The user can share this referral link with a maximum of 3 other users

 ### Step 8: Automatic Referral Rewards
-When a referred user joins the platform using the shared referral link, they automatically receive a payment in the form of a token directly in their connected wallet.
+When a referred user joins the platform using the shared referral link, they automatically receive a payment in the form of a [Fan token](https://docs.chiliz.com/learn/about-fan-tokens) directly in their connected wallet.
 This royalty system incentivizes users to join the platform and encourages them to refer others

 ### Step 9: Referral Chain Perpetuation
-Each newly onboarded user has the potential to refer a maximum of 3 friends, continuing the referral chain As new users join through referral links, they also receive the token reward in their wallet This creates a self-perpetuating referral system that incentivizes user growth and engagement
+Each newly onboarded user has the potential to refer a maximum of 3 friends, continuing the referral chain As new users join through referral links, they also receive the [Fan token](https://docs.chiliz.com/learn/about-fan-tokens) reward in their wallet
+This creates a self-perpetuating referral system that incentivizes user growth and engagement

 ## How it's Made